El Chocón Dam: Technical details

+Dam structure

 The El Chocón Dam is a loose-material dam with an impermeable core, complemented by a reinforced concrete spillway.
 Approximately 13,000,000 cubic meters of materials were used for its construction, demonstrating the magnitude of the project.

 The dam's crest reaches a length that varies, depending on sources, between 2,250 and 2,500 meters, with a maximum height above the riverbed estimated at between 86 and 87 meters.
 These dimensions, confirmed by official agencies and technical sources, place El Chocón as one of the largest earthwork dams in the country.